wagtail/wagtail/docs/contributing/committing.md

 without further review if they are uncontroversial and small enough that there is minimal chance of introducing new bugs.

-Most code contributions will be in the form of pull requests from Github.
+Most code contributions will be in the form of pull requests from GitHub.
-Pull requests should not be merged from Github, apart from small documentation fixes, which can be merged with the 'Squash and merge' option.
+Pull requests should not be merged from GitHub, apart from small documentation fixes, which can be merged with the 'Squash and merge' option.
 Instead, the code should be checked out by a committer locally, the changes examined and rebased, the `CHANGELOG.txt` and release notes updated,